vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

         "MANAGEMENT_ENDPOINT_HEALTH_SHOWDETAILS": "always",
         ```

-        It currently provides additional information such as disk space
+        This will allow the health endpoint to expose additional
-        and web container health status.
+        information such as disk space and web container health status.

     -   Restart your application and visit the
         [`/actuator/health`](http://localhost:8080/actuator/health)
         endpoint again to see the more detailed health status.

 1. View the various components of the health status:

     -   `diskSpace`: